jussihyva/core/core_containers/parray/README.md

 ```

-This group of functions is used to add and delete members from an array.
+This group of functions is used to add and delete rawbers from an array.
 The
 functions without a postfix (such as `parr_add`) manipulate data in a defined index.
 The rest are templated to add to the end or start of the array, to add multiple
 things into an array or to add a normal array to an array.